HeloiseMa/ExpoRe-Excel/README.md

 # ExpoRe-Excel
-Incremental calculation of parameters to create a thousand variations of a calculation.
-This application is based on an excel spreadsheet.
+Parameters incrementation app based on an excel spreadsheet to create a thousand variations of a calculation.